Hankyu Ponant

 FAQ

-Where can I find the times of the ports of call of my cruise?
+Where can I find the schedule of stops for my cruise?

-The times of arrival and departure for each port will be indicated on the day prior in the newsletter you will receive each evening.
-Please note that the ship is unable to wait for latecomers.
-We thank you in advance for your understanding and for respecting the designated times.
+The arrival and departure times at each port are indicated the day before in the logbook.
+Please note that the ship cannot afford to wait for latecomers.
+We rely on your understanding to respect the communicated schedules.

 News